The Flying Matchmaker: Plot

-The local matchmaker (shadchan), Reb Kalman arranges a match for Carolina, the daughter of a wealthy client, Reb Pinchas.
-The daughter is already romantically linked with her teacher of French, Max.
+The local matchmaker (shadchan), Reb Kalman, arranges a match for Carolina, the daughter of a wealthy client, Reb Pinchas.
+The daughter is already romantically linked with Max, who teaches her French.
 He arranges to show up in Kuni Lemel's place, disguised as Kuni Lemel, so he can marry Carolina.
 Confusion ensues as both Max and Kuni Lemel show up to court Carolina.